 HCAI awarded \$4.4 million in PECE grants to four training programs in FY 2020-21 that are projected to add 296 PMHNP slots over a five-year period.
+HCAI intends to award more grants in FY 2022-23.

-PECE program: Psychiatry Residency Program
+Psychiatric Education Capacity Expansion (PECE) program: Psychiatry Residency Program